-Table 2-4 TouchPad components and their descriptions
+Table 2-4 Touchpad components and their descriptions

-Component Description (1) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using TouchPad and touch screen gestures on page 25.
-(2) Left TouchPad button Functions like the left button on an external mouse.
-(3) Right TouchPad button Functions like the right button on an external mouse.
+Component Description (1) Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
+NOTE: For more information, see Using touchpad and touch screen gestures on page 27.
+(2) Left control zone Textured area that allows you to perform additional gestures.
+(3) Right control zone Textured area that allows you to perform additional gestures.